 Lawler collaborated with Tennessee's Department of Children's Services to establish the Youth Villages Continuum of Care.
 This nationally recognized service approach has become a model for other states interested in reforming their systems of care.

 In 2006, Lawler was recognized as one of "America's Best Leaders" by U.S. News & World Report in conjunction with the Center for Public Leadership at Harvard University's John F. Kennedy School of Government.
-He also is one of the select few professionals in the nonprofit sector inducted into the prestigious Society of Entrepreneurs.
-Youth Villages has been cited as a model by such prominent organizations as the American Youth Policy Forum, National Coalition of Juvenile Justice and the United Way of America.
+He also is one of the few professionals in the nonprofit sector inducted into the Society of Entrepreneurs.
+Youth Villages has been cited as a model by such prominent organizations as the White House, Harvard Business School, the American Youth Policy Forum, National Coalition of Juvenile Justice and the United Way of America.

 ADDITIONAL PROFESSIONAL AND COMMUNITY INVOLVEMENT

-Mr. Lawler is chairman of the Diocesan Review Board Catholic Diocese; and a board member of the Bank of Bartlett, the American Re-Education Association and the Society of Entrepreneurs.
+Lawler is chairman of the Diocesan Review Board Catholic Diocese and a board member of the Bank of Bartlett, the American Re-Education Association and the Society of Entrepreneurs.

 MS, Memphis State University, Counseling, 1981; BA, Memphis State University, Criminal Justice, 1977

-Mr. Lawler enjoys reading, running, biking, swimming and participating in triathlons, annually serving as a volunteer in Honduras, and spending time with his wife, Jan, his daughter, Brooke, his son, Brad, and his grandsons, Cooper and Luke.
+Lawler enjoys swimming, reading and biking, annually serving as a volunteer in Honduras, and spending time with his daughter, Brooke, his son, Brad, and his grandsons, Cooper and Luke.